 - Iglesia de la Virgen de Loreto (Javea): One of the most distinctive and modern churches you'll ever come across in your life.
 The distinctive, yet enchanting architecture makes it one of a kind.
 The church is open for visitors all year long.

-Activities in Moraira in the winter
+Activities in Moraira in the fall, winter, or spring

 Moraira may be quieter in the winter season, but there are still a lot of activities one can participate in to make the stay worthwhile: